|

 Precedent

-A court decision in an earlier case with facts or legal issues similar
+A court decision in an earlier case with facts or legal issues

-to a dispute currently before a court.
+similar to a dispute currently before a court.
 Judges will generally "follow

-precedent" — meaning that they use the principles established
+precedent" — meaning that they use the principles

 and cannot be disregarded by any (California) state court.